lorbichara/AC215_FormulaOnePenaltyTool/src/deployment/README.md

 ## Deployment History

 The project was initially deployed successfully, but Google Cloud Platform suspended our entire project due to terms of service violations, which required us to rebuild everything from scratch.
-We recreated the GCP project, rebuilt the storage bucket infrastructure, and redeployed all services.
-Due to time constraints, we did not include the fine-tuned model in the rebuilt project, but we successfully restored the core application functionality with the default model and redeployed the entire stack.
+We recreated the GCP project, rebuilt the storage bucket infrastructure used for RAG, and redeployed all services.
+Due to time constraints, we did not include the fine-tuned model (from MS4) in the rebuilt project, but we successfully restored the core application functionality with the default model (using RAG) and redeployed the entire stack.

 ![Cluster Overview](assets/cluster1.png)